 - A new system - GTF Online - has been developed; GTF will no longer be administered through MGMA.

-- GTF access to MGMA will end November 26, 2017.
-MGMA will still be active for AB Transportation's programs (i.e. STIP).
+- GTF access to MGMA ended November 26, 2017.
+MGMA is still active for AB Transportation's programs (i.e. STIP).

 Key changes to the GTF for 2018 include: